truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/SingleSystemSettings.md

 ## Launch TrueNAS Interface

-The Launch TrueNAS Interface button in the system settings menu navigates directly to the system's GUI in a new tab.
+**Launch TrueNAS Interface** in the system settings menu opens a new browser tab pointed at the system's web interface.

 ## iSCSI Volumes